By Craig Williams, LAc, AHG

 Author's Note: Clinicians interested in deeper discussions on this topic should examine the important contemporary text Warm Pathogen Diseases: A Clinical Guide, by Guohui Liu.
 Have a safe and cool summer!

 About the Author: Craig Williams is a licensed acupuncturist, clinical herbalist, ACE-certified health coach and certified holistic nutritionist specializing in Ayurveda, TCM and nutrition.
-He is also a certified "Eat to Perform" fitness coach, East-West certified herbalist and certified running coach.
+He is also an ACE Certified Behavior Change Specialist, East-West certified herbalist and certified running coach.
 Craig is in private practice in Austin, Texas.
 For more information, visit www.AyurvedaAustin.com.

 This article appears in the August 2021 issue of Acupuncture Today and is reproduced here with the author's permission.